 At the same time, the storytelling itself changes.
 Mystery gradually turns into action.
 Suggestion turns into explanation.
 Suspense turns into spectacle.

 The series begins to define its own mythology in ever greater detail.
 Dimensions gain structures and hierarchies.
-The monsters change constantly, not only in appearance but in meaning, and in how they exert control over their victims.
+The monsters change constantly, not only in appearance and numbers but in meaning, and in how they exert control over their victims.
 What was once alien and unknowable is slowly rationalized and explained.
 This is where the main problem lies for me.

 In the end, the threat is no longer something truly foreign.
 It becomes human.
 A psychopath with supernatural abilities.
 A character with a backstory, motivations, and a clear origin.
+While the antagonist is influenced and possessed by an otherworldly intelligence, it is ultimately a choice he accepts.
+That decision shifts the nature of the evil itself.
+What could have remained alien and incomprehensible is once again rooted in human intent.

+Why could it not remain a shadow?
+Why did it have to become something that could be fought?
+Sometimes, the most powerful monsters are the ones that never fully step into the light.
 Especially in science fiction and mystery, there is great strength in leaving things unexplained.
 In allowing ambiguity.
 In trusting the audience to live with unanswered questions.

 Strong characters, weaker core

-But strong characters alone are not enough when the narrative core becomes overloaded.
+Strong characters alone are not enough when the narrative core becomes overloaded.
 When more ideas, more threats, and more explanations are layered on top of each other, clarity is lost.

 The Magic of the Unknown